SwampsterMan/DoomClient/README.md

 Completetly free to use the precompiled versions or compile it yourself
-Note: Actively looking for helpers on this project just dm me on discord: @fellug or join the discord: https://discord.gg/tXan2VtwtX if you wish to donate to support this project you can do it in the discord in #Donations
+Note: Actively looking for helpers on this project just dm me on discord: @fellug or join the discord: https://discord.gg/tXan2VtwtX if you wish to donate to support this project you can do it in the discord in #Donations test